beeker1121/goque/README.md

 Motivation for creating this project was the need for a persistent priority queue that remained performant while growing well beyond the available memory of a given machine.
 While there are many packages for Go offering queues, they all seem to be memory based and/or standalone solutions that are not embeddable within an application.

-The Go implementation of LevelDB is used as the backend for stacks and queues.
+Instead of using an in-memory heap structure to store data, everything is stored using the [Go port of LevelDB](https://github.com/syndtr/goleveldb).
+This results in very little memory being used no matter the size of the database, while read and write performance remains near constant.

 ## Features

 - Provides stack (LIFO), queue (FIFO), and priority queue structures.
 - Persistent, disk-based.
 - Optimized for fast inserts and reads.
+- Goroutine safe.
 - Designed to work with large datasets outside of RAM/memory.

 ## Installation